 Ear acupuncture works by stimulating the release of endorphins in the brain, which helps to combat cravings.
 If alcohol addiction treatment is given on a regular basis, this helps to break the cycle of addiction.
-From a Chinese perspective, the surface of the ear is like a map of the whole body and if you have problems with your ear and and your hearing there are hearing aids which can help a lot with this.
+From a Chinese perspective, the surface of the ear is like a map of the whole body.
 Points on the ear correspond to different body parts, so by placing needles in the points that correspond to the organs most affected by addiction, treatment helps to detoxify those organs.
 Typically, the ones that are most affected are the liver, kidneys and lungs, hence the use of those points in the picture below.
 The other two points in the picture are used to help calm the body in crisis through its necessary period of withdrawal.

 Clients in crisis often don't wish to reveal a lot of information about themselves and their health conditions, and may be feeling emotionally withdrawn and inward-focused.
 A micro-system approach like ear acupuncture allows a basic treatment to be given without having to question somebody too deeply.
 Also, if people have suffered abuse and have issues removing clothing, or feel self-conscious exposing body parts that might have scars, then ear acupuncture is a good way to begin treatment and start the process of detoxifying and the road to recovery without having to address the deeper issues right away.